BenMatheja/matheja.me/_posts/2020-03-20-remote-work-new-challenges.md

 ---
 layout: post
-title: Remote Work - Challenges at hand
+title: Remote Work - Challenges ahead
 date: 2020-03-20 12:40 +0100
 ---
 Due to the COVID-19 spread many companies have to transform their working reality towards a fully remote approach.